DIRT ROAD DEFINITIONS

 Greenwater Valley RoadHigh clearance 2WD.
 28 mile graded, gravel road.
 From the north off Dante’s View Road the first two miles are slow and washboard.
 From the south end (Hwy 178) the road starts out fairly well but soon becomes washboard.
 No camping first two miles from either end.

 Hidden Valley RoadHigh clearance 2WD.
-Approx. 20 miles of dirt road from Teakettle Junction to Hunter Mountain.
+Approximately.
+20 miles of dirt road from Teakettle Junction to Hunter Mountain.
 Road through Hidden Valley and Ulida Flat is very washboard with deep dust in places and subject to flooding and standing water after rains.
 At the south end of Hidden Valley the road is steep and rough for approx. 1/4 mile.
 Note: Racetrack Road through Hidden Valley to Hunter Mountain and out to Hwy 190 is about a 120-mile trip.
 It is usually closed by snow at Hunter Mountain during the winter months.

 Historic Stovepipe Wells RoadAll vehicles.
 Short, dirt road off Scotty’s Castle Road, 3 miles north of Hwy 190.
 No camping, designated day use area.
 Keane Wonder Mine Road Most vehicles, limited parking at trailhead.
 3 mile graded, gravel road, off Beatty Cut-Off Road.
 No camping.